GAIL ARNOFF [email]

 Kristine Kelly is a Lecturer in English at CWRU, teaching primarily in the SAGES program.
 She earned her PhD at CWRU and her MA (Literary Studies) at the University of Cape Town.
 Her research and teaching focus on British colonial and post-colonial Anglophone literature and cultures.
 She also studies and writes about digital literature and digital pedagogy.
 In addition to teaching writing in SAGES co-instructed classes, she teaches SAGES classes on stories of empire and colonial contact, travel, experimental narratives and new media, and electronic literature.

-Dave Lucas is a writer, teacher, and promoter of the literary arts.
-Born and raised in Cleveland, he studied literature and poetry at John Carroll University (BA, 2002), the University of Virginia (MFA, 2004), and the University of Michigan (PhD, 2014).
-His first book, Weather (Georgia, 2011), received the 2012 Ohioana Book Award for Poetry.
-He has contributed both to regional (Belt, Cleveland Magazine, Edible Cleveland, The Plain Dealer) and national (Granta Online, The Kenyon Review, The Nation, Orion, The Paris Review, Poetry, Slate, The Threepenny Review, The Virginia Quarterly Review) publications.
-A co-founder of the Brews + Prose literary series at Market Garden Brewery, he also teaches at the Sweet Briar Creative Writing Conference, the John Carroll Young Writers Workshop, and the Cleveland Clinic Program in Medical Humanities.
+Dave Lucas was born and raised in Cleveland.
+He studied literature and poetry at John Carroll University (BA, 2002), the University of Virginia (MFA, 2004), and the University of Michigan (PhD, 2014).
+His first book of poems, Weather (VQR / Georgia, 2011), received the 2012 Ohioana Book Award for Poetry.
+Named by Rita Dove as one of thirteen “young poets to watch,” he has also received a “Discovery/The Nation Prize and a Cleveland Arts Prize.
+In 2018, he was appointed the second Poet Laureate of the State of Ohio.
+A co-founder of Cleveland Book Week and Brews + Prose at Market Garden Brewery, he also teaches at the John Carroll Young Writers Workshop, the Oklahoma Arts Institute, and in the Medical Humanities program at the Cleveland Clinic Lerner College of Medicine.

 Howard Maier has worked many years in transportation planning, city and regional planning as well as public administration.
 He retired in 2012 as Executive Director of the Northeast Ohio Areawide Coordinating Agency (NOACA), a position he held for more than two decades.
 NOACA provides transportation and environmental planning for Cuyahoga, Geauga, Lake, Lorain, and Medina Counties.
 Prior to NOACA, Mr. Maier held other public and private sector positions, including Director of Planning and Development for the City of Cleveland Heights.
 During his career, Mr. Maier received a number of professional awards and honors.
 Among others, he is a Fellow of the American Institute of Certified Planners.
 He also received a Distinguished Alumnus award from the College of Engineering at Ohio State University and was inducted into the Mayfield High School Alumni Hall of Fame.
 Prior to retirement, he served as President of the Ohio Association of Regional Councils and Treasurer of the Northeast Ohio Sustainable Communities Consortium.
 Among his current civic activities, Mr. Maier chairs the Senior Transportation Connection of Cuyahoga County.
 He serves as vice-chair of the Cuyahoga Soil and Water Conservation District.
 He also co-chairs the Cleveland Heights Transportation Advisory Committee.
 He has a B.A.
 (Economics) and a Master of City and Regional Planning both from Ohio State University as well as an M.S. in Public Management from Case Western Reserve University.
 A lifelong cartoonist, he drew editorial cartoons for the Sun Newspapers in the mid-1970’s and co-wrote the script of the animated cartoon entitled It’s the Greatest Little City.
 He is married to Sue Maier, a CWRU alumna.
 They have three adult children and two grandchildren.